TheRealLegend27/tlhelper-temp/README.md

 - [ ] Auto Rift Opener:
        Automatically open a Rift or GR when Orek's Widow is opened (later) Open a defined GR-Level via Text Recognition

-- [ ] Add Auto-Reforger:
-       Add a Script to automatically reforge a selected Stat on an Item

 - [ ] Class recognition:
        Automatically detect the current class